 “The whole point of requiring access is so that it can be seen what was in fact there.
 We express the hope that in a situation such as arose in this case, and in the context of an offence under the Regulation of Investigatory Powers Act (section 53), there will never again be a basis of plea accepted which is based upon keeping the contents secret and the defendant saying, to his advantage, what was or was not contained.”R v Padellec

 Fraud by Abuse of Position

-S.4(1) of the Fraud Act convicts those (again where proven) for gainful abuse of a position held to safeguard and preserve the financial interests of another.
-The gain can be both personal or on behalf of third party(s) while such profits must cause (or expose those assigned protection) loss or risk of loss.
+S.4(1) of the Fraud Act convicts those (again where proven) for gainful abuse of a position held to safeguard and preserve the financial interests of another, while the gain can be both personal or on behalf of third party(s) and such profits must cause (or expose those assigned protection) loss or risk of loss.